justinmahar/react-authless-admin/README.md

 You could integrate with an external auth system, but there's a much simpler way.

-With `react-authless-admin`, you can wrap your admin-only links in [AdminOnly](https://devboldly.github.io/react-authless-admin/AdminOnly) and they will show up site-wide when toggled by an [`AdminToggle`](https://devboldly.github.io/react-authless-admin/AdminToggle) or [useAdmin](https://devboldly.github.io/react-authless-admin/useAdmin).
+With `react-authless-admin`, you can wrap your admin-only links in [AdminOnly](https://devboldly.github.io/react-authless-admin/AdminOnly) and they will show up site-wide when toggled by [useAdmin](https://devboldly.github.io/react-authless-admin/useAdmin).
 Similarly, you can wrap any content for non-admin users inside [NonAdminOnly](https://devboldly.github.io/react-authless-admin/NonAdminOnly).

 This allows you to easily control content that's useless to general users, but useful if you're an admin, without needing an auth integration.
 Check out the [demo](https://devboldly.github.io/react-authless-admin/demo) for an example.